 Social responsibility in business is becoming more and more common.
 It is more than just writing a donation cheque or running an annual fundraiser.
 It’s making social responsibility a part of your business model and business processes.
 90% of global consumers say they would switch brands to buy from one that is associated with a charitable organization.
 The Bottom Line of the 1980s and 1990s has transformed into the Triple Bottom Line in the 2000s.

 It’s when a company weaves charitable giving and awareness into their business model such as Tom’s shoes, Warby Parker, or Ten Tree.
-The business model behind Tom’s and Warby Parker is to supply a pair of shoes or seeing eye glasses to someone in need every time you shop with them – Buy One, Give One.
+The business model behind Tom’s and Warby Parker is to supply a pair of shoes or seeing eyeglasses to someone in need every time you shop with them – Buy One, Give One.
 Ten Trees is an apparel company that plants ten trees for every item purchased.
 All these companies also use their business model and resources to provide training and jobs in places stricken by poverty and in need of economic stimulation.

 The cost of their philanthropy is woven into the price a consumer pays.
 These models have also proven to be effective in drawing customers to your business over the competition regardless of price because the customer feels they are being socially responsible.

-There are many reasons a business owner would want to incorporate social aspects into their business: desire to do good, tax write-off, marketing opportunity.
+There are many reasons a business owner would want to incorporate social aspects into their business: a desire to do good, a tax write-off, a marketing opportunity.
 Whatever the reason is, make it clear from the beginning so it is sincere and you devote the right amount of time and energy into it.

 Next, consider what kind of cause is important to you and will align well with your business.
 It may be a global issue that you’ve been following in the news, a social issue that you feel strongly about supporting – such as an ailment you know someone suffering from, an organization that once supported you or a loved one, or a natural disaster that occurred close to home.
 Once you’ve found a good fit, contact them and do some research into what they actually need as it’s not always just money.
 Here is a list of more socially responsible companies to see what others are doing.